GinkgoQ/TorbuQuant/docs/usage/huggingface.md

 ## Existing Diagnostic Adapter

-`HFDiagnosticCacheAdapter` in `torbuquant.integration.hf.qwen` converts a `KVQuantConfig` into a `CompressedKVCache` and returns dense tensors for HuggingFace attention.
+`HFDiagnosticCacheAdapter` in `turboquant.integration.hf.qwen` converts a `KVQuantConfig` into a `CompressedKVCache` and returns dense tensors for HuggingFace attention.
 It rejects production mode.